Materials Acceleration Platform for Electrochemistry: a Platform for Autonomous Electrochemistry: Abstract

 \section{Abstract}

 Corrosion testing is slow, labor-intensive, and sensitive to operator technique, limiting the generation of large, high-quality datasets for data-driven materials discovery.
-We introduce the Materials Acceleration Platform for Electrochemistry (MAP-E), an autonomous, high-throughput system capable of performing parallel electrochemical experiments.
-MAP-E integrates robotic liquid handling, sample transfer, and multi-channel potentiostatic control and extract corrosion metrics without human intervention.
-Validation against an ASTM G61-analog benchmark demonstrates reproducibility, with a standard deviation of 76 mV in pitting potential across 32 automated measurements.
-The platform was then employed to autonomously construct pH–chloride stability diagrams for 304 stainless steel using an uncertainty-driven sampling strategy on a Gaussian Process surrogate model.
+The Materials Acceleration Platform for Electrochemistry (MAP-E) is an autonomous, high-throughput system, capable of performing parallel electrochemical experiments.
+It integrates robotic liquid handling, sample transfer with a multi-channel potentiostatic control to extract corrosion metrics without human intervention.
+Validation against an ASTM G61-analog benchmark demonstrates good reproducibility, with a standard deviation of 75 mV in pitting potential across 32 automated measurements.
+The platform was then employed to autonomously construct pH–chloride stability diagrams for 304 stainless steel using an uncertainty-driven sampling strategy on a Gaussian process surrogate model.
 This approach reduces operator involvement and accelerates the exploration of environmental spaces.
-MAP-E establishes a framework for autonomous electrochemical experimentation, enabling generation of corrosion datasets that inform materials discovery, alloy design, and durability assessment in service environments.
+The MAP-E establishes a framework for autonomous electrochemical experimentation, enabling generation of corrosion datasets that inform materials discovery, alloy design, and durability assessment in service environments.